-The partner is responsible for all management and care of the service animal, in accordance with the following:
+The Partner is responsible for all management and care of the service animal, in accordance with the following:

-Service animals must be accompanied by their partners at all times.
+- Service animals must be accompanied by their partners at all times.
 The exception to this is when the partner is in a location that prohibits animals.
-At such times, the animal must be crated nearby.

-- Service animals must be under the control of its partner at all times and compliant with any commands made by them. - The service animal must be on a harness or leash or crated at all times.
-If the service animal must be left alone, the partner must secure the animal in an appropriately-sized, wellventilated crate. - Any aggressive behaviour (e.g., barking, growling, biting) exhibited by a service animal will not be tolerated. - The service animal should not engage in disruptive behaviours (e.g., grooming, interacting with others, interfering with the personal items of others) and should not block aisles, passageways or emergency exits. - The service animal must be housetrained. - The partner must ensure the service animal's needs are met (food, water, grooming, exercise breaks) and is responsible for cleaning up waste left by the animal immediately.
+At such times, the animal must be crated nearby. - Service animals must be under the control of their partner at all times and compliant with any commands made by them. - The service animal must be on a harness, leash, or crated at all times.
+If the service animal must be left alone, the partner must secure the animal in a crate that is the appropriate size and is well-ventilated. - Any aggressive behaviour (e.g., barking, growling, biting) exhibited by a service animal will not be tolerated. - The service animal should not engage in disruptive behaviours (e.g., grooming, interacting with others, interfering with the personal items of others) and should not block aisles, passageways, or emergency exits. - The service animal must be housetrained. - The partner must ensure the service animal's needs are met (food, water, grooming, exercise breaks) and is responsible for cleaning up waste left by the animal immediately.